- Skeletal system

 The cecum (Latin: caecum) is the first and most proximal part of the large intestine connecting the ileum with the ascending colon.
 It is a sac-like or pouch-shaped organ located in the abdominal cavity.
-Cecum starts the absorption of remaining water and salts.
-From the posteromedial surface of the cecum goes the cylindric-shaped vermiform appendix (Latin: appendix vermiformis), mostly providing the immunologic function.
+The cecum starts the absorption of remaining water and salts.
+From the posteromedial surface of the cecum extends the cylindric-shaped vermiform appendix (Latin: appendix vermiformis), mostly providing immunologic function.

 The visceral layer of the peritoneum covers the cecum from all sides.
-The cecum is an intraperitoneal organ.
-The cecum does not have mesentery, and that is why it is very mobile.
+Therefore, the cecum is an intraperitoneal organ.
+The cecum does not have a mesentery, and that is why it is very mobile.

 Characteristics of large intestine

 Almost all parts of the large intestine have typical characteristics.
 Therefore also, the cecum has haustra, teniae and epiploic appendages.

 The wall of the cecum is arranged into pocket-like sacs or small segmented pouches caused by sacculation of the large intestine.
 The sacs are called haustra, and they give the intestine its segmented appearance.
 At the sites where two haustra meet, crescent-shaped folds called semilunar folds can be found.
 They are made of the mucosal and submucosal layers of the intestinal wall.
 However, the haustra are more pronounced in other parts of the large intestine, especially towards the sigmoid colon, while often absent in the cecum.

 The outer muscular layer of the large intestine forms three narrow longitudinal bands known as taeniae coli.
 Overall, the large intestine has three types of taeniae: